 Here are the basic two steps of the final rise ripe test:

 - Gently press in on the side of your loaf with any finger that has been lightly floured.
 Note that it is not as deep of a poke as the first rise ripe test, but still enough to get a good indentation.
 Roughly half an inch deep, or the first knuckle of your pointer finger is a good depth.

-- Observe how the dough responds, expecting the indentation to fill in about half way and hold its form.
-Note that the indentation pictured above has already filled halfway back in and was holding at that depth.
+- Observe how the dough responds, expecting the indentation to fill in about partially and hold its form.
 If it does hold its form, the dough is done rising and ready to bake.
 If the dough doesn’t refill at all, it has over-proofed.
 Conversely, if it bounces back quickly and refills completely, it is under and you’ll need to let it keep rising.

 If you do end up over-proofing, you can bake it and hope for the best (which will likely be tasty with butter) or even better, punch it down and reshape it for a third rise.
 It will likely take a bit longer to rise, and might not grow as large this time around, but in most situations it will turn out just as well.